gataca-io/gataca.io/content/posts/ssi-essentials-everything-you-need-to-know-about-decentralized-identity.md

 Similarly, **universities are implementing SSI in their digital and physical ecosystem to take their innovation game to the next level and attract a larger student base**.
 These entities are pioneering use cases such as the issuance of student IDs, academic diplomas, micro-credentials, transcripts, etc. These credentials enable instant student authentication in digital campuses, access to buildings/labs, fast-tracked application processes, easier implementation of exchange programs, and so much more.

 SSI has the potential to **revolutionize the financial industry through eKYCs, one-click customer onboarding, and instant credit/loans**.
 Identity fraud risk and KYC regulation in the banking sector results in complex and long user onboarding processes, while conversion rates drop.
-Those days will be soon be long gone.
+Those days will soon be long gone.
 With SSI, customers will now be able to share previously verified and cryptographically signed identity documents with their banks, and experience instant, user-friendly onboarding in seconds (rather than days).

 ### Follow-up sectors